FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 `UTXO Limit Exceeded`: Although the account has enough total funds, the funds are spread across too many UTXOs (coins).
 The blockchain limits how many UTXOs can be used in a single transaction, and exceeding this limit prevents the transaction from being processed.

-To solve this, you first need to determine the cause of the issue.
-You can check the balance of the relevant `assetId` to confirm whether the problem is due to insufficient funds or too many UTXOs.

 First, to be sure what the real reason is, you can fetch the [balance](../wallets/checking-balances.md) of the `assetId` to ensure that the account has enough funds to cover the amount.
 After knowing the reason, to solve you can:

 `For Insufficient Balance`: Acquire additional funds in the required asset to meet the amount needed.